GlobalFishingWatch/GFW_technical_documentation/Fishing-events.md

 Fishing Events is a GFW data product which groups AIS fishing positions together into events.
 In addition to grouping fishing positions together, the Fishing Events table also has a set of minimally restrictive rules applied to separate large fishing events and to remove fishing events considered to be likely noise.

-The current fishing events table was implemented in the 20201001 pipe as a proto table (`world-fishing-827.pipe_production_v20201001.proto_events_fishing`).
-The proto_events_fishing is currently visualized in the GFW public map.
+Fishing Events are displayed on vessel tracks in the Map.

+Note, Fishing Events and the apparent fishing effort layer in the Map are not consistent.
+See data caveats for more information.

 ## Key Tables

 Current version
-+ `world-fishing-827.pipe_production_v20201001.proto_events_fishing` - new logic
++ `world-fishing-827.pipe_production_v20201001.published_events_fishing`

-Note: Always use the `published_events_x` or `proto_events_x` (if still considered a prototype) view version of a table rather than `published_events_x_v` (for example, if you want to use `pipe_production_v20201001.proto_events_fishing` then use that view table rather than `pipe_production_v20201001.proto_events_fishing_v`.
+Note: Always use the `published_events_x` or `proto_events_x` (if still considered a prototype) view version of a table rather than `published_events_x_v` (for example, if you want to use `pipe_production_v20201001.published_events_fishing` then use that view table rather than `pipe_production_v20201001.published_events_fishing_v`.
 The _v form of a published events table only exists for internal engineering purposes.
 When the tables are updated daily we must calculate if any events have changed from yesterday to today and to add those into the `published_events`.
 The _v form of a table is created for this calculation, but is not to be used by anyone.

 Previous versions
 + `world-fishing-827.pipe_production_v20190502.published_events_fishing` - old logic
-+ `world-fishing-827.pipe_production_v20201001.published_events_fishing` - old logic

 ## Source Tables